 An order by a German Comisar presumably posted in Ukraine.

-Information Provided by Michael D. Bulmash: Ukranian Broadside from 1943 signed in type by a German "Comisar" ordering all men from 16 to 65 to the homes of the eldest bringing all personal belongings to await further orders.
-Inevitably these men were destined for Labor Camps in Poland and Germany.
+Ukrainian broadside from 1943 signed in type by a German "Comissar" ordering all men from 16 to 65 to the homes of the eldest bringing all personal belongings to await further orders.
+Inevitably these men were destined for labor camps in Poland and Germany.
 They often worked and starved to death.

 -